-girls, boys and adolescents aimed to be reached with the 4 MYRPS and 13 FERS approved in 2023.
+MILLION children and adolescents are targeted by the 4 MYRPs and 13 FERs approved in 2023

 FIGURE 2.
-Share of total children targeted by level of education, 2023
+Share of total children targeted, by level of education, 2023

-With many of the approved programmes responding to forced migration, most targeted learners are displaced populations, with 30% targeted learners being refugees and 27% Internally Displaced Persons (IDPs).
-The target for IDPs is twice as high as the actual 13% of IDPs reached by ECW funded programmes during its 2018-2022 strategic plan.
-Substantial differences exist in the targeted population groups between the MYRP and FER portfolio in 2023 and years before that.
-This is partly explained by the purpose of both programme modalities and the specific countries and crises to which programmes were approved in 2023.
-The FERs aim to focus on sudden onset or acute emergencies that often lead to displaced populations that require education support within their own or in other often neighbouring countries.
-The regional refugee crisis in Sudan in 2023 is an example where ECW supported Sudan and its neighbouring countries Central African Republic, Chad, Egypt, Ethiopia, and South-Sudan with a total of \$13 million in FER programmes.
+With many of the approved programmes responding to forced migration, most targeted learners are displaced populations, 30% of targeted learners are refugees and 27% are internally displaced persons (IDPs).
+The target for IDPs is twice as high as the actual 13% of IDPs reached by ECW-funded programmes during the 2018-2022 strategic plan period.
+Substantial differences exist in the population groups targeted between the MYRP and FER portfolio in 2023 (Figure 3), and between 2023 and previous years.
+This is partly explained by the purpose of both programme modalities and the specific countries and crises to which programmes responded in 2023.
+The FERs focus on sudden-onset or acute emergencies, which often lead to displaced populations that require education support within their own countries or, often, in neighbouring countries.
+The regional refugee crisis in Sudan in 2023 is an example where ECW supported Sudan and its neighbouring countries - Central African Republic, Chad, Egypt, Ethiopia, and South Sudan - with a total of \$13 million in FER programmes.

-Proportionally, MYRPs target more girls (58.4%) than FERs (56.5%).
-Refugees supported by MYRPs have a particularly high proportion of girls as 60% of all learners are female.

-In relation to children with disabilities, 12% of learners targeted by a MYRP are learners with a disability.
-In FERs 8% of learners targeted have a disability.
+Proportionally, MYRPs target more girls (58.4%) than do FERs (56.5%).
+Refugees supported by MYRPs have a particularly high proportion of girls, as 60% of all learners are female.
+In relation to children with disabilities, 12% of learners targeted by MYRPs, and 8% of those targeted by FERs, have a disability.

 FIGURE 3.
-Share of total children targeted by population subgroup and programme type, 2023
+Share of total children targeted, by population subgroup and programme type, 2023

-A girl attends an e-learning session at an ECW-supported child friendly space in Sudan.
-The space ensures children affected by the ongoing conflict in the country can access critical services like structured learning and e-learning, mental health and psychosocial support, referrals to healthcare and protective services, and water, sanitation and hygiene.
+A girl attends an e-learning session at an ECW-supported child-friendly space in Sudan.
+The space ensures children affected by the ongoing conflict in the country can access critical services like structured learning and e-learning, mental health and psychosocial support, referrals to healthcare and protective services, and water, sanitation and hygiene (WASH).